FAQ: Crisis Standards of Care and Health Provider Liability

-Donna’s work has been in the areas of newborn screening; genetics and privacy laws; health insurance consumer protections; biotechnology; emergency public health response; public health aspects of health care and health care cost reform; and medical use of marijuana.
+Donna’s legal expertise includes the areas of newborn screening; genetics and privacy laws; health insurance consumer protections; biotechnology; emergency public health response; and public health aspects of health care and health care cost reform.
 She has authored numerous articles and presented on many of these topics.

 As we look at the trajectory of the COVID-19 pandemic, we will be, and even now are facing to some extent, the inability of health care personnel, equipment and resources to keep pace with the need for live-saving treatment, acute hospital care and intervention.